Something went wrong

 Dutchess Heating Oil Delivery Overview

-1,103,323 homes in Dutchess heat their homes with oil.
+1,103,323 families in Dutchess heat their homes with oil.
 This makes oil delivery essential, especially when Dutchess temperatures drop as low as 22.4° F each winter.
-14% of Dutchess houses depend on number two heating oil delivery each winter.
+14% of Dutchess families rely on fuel oil delivery each winter.

 7.03% of Dutchess County Households Rely On Heating Oil Delivery Each Winter